- Director & Solicitor Advocate

 Teachers and lecturers should consider the risks and put precautions in place to reduce the risks from hazards.
 Senior managers in schools and colleges carry the responsibility for effective health and safety management.
 Headteachers in schools and colleges have a duty to abide by the terms of the safety policies and to ensure that risk assessments have been carried out.

 While heads of department, class teachers and lecturers have statutory and contractual obligations to cooperate with their employers about health and safety matters, no teacher should take on any health and safety task which they believe to be beyond the limit of their competence.

 Teachers and lecturers can discharge a contractual obligation to carry out a risk assessment by identifying and bringing to the attention of their employer those areas where they do not believe themselves to be competent to carry out the assessment.
 This may be, for example, reporting certain injuries under the RIDDOR legislation.

 Seven useful tips for teachers and lecturers to keep in mind to stay compliant are:

 The burden on schools, colleges and universities to comply with health and safety law is a heavy one but it is essential to avoid unnecessary risks being taken and to try to avoid harm which causes death or injury.
 The added complexity of corporate parenting obligations of educational institutions adds to the red tape and density of assessing risk and ensuring compliance.

 Legal advice in such situations is paramount and invaluable to ensure the regulatory landscape is appropriately navigated.
-Should you have any questions relating to your health and safety obligations our expert, James McMillan, will be happy to help.
+Should you have any questions relating to your health and safety obligations our expert, Laura McCabe, will be happy to help.